SymbolicML/DynamicQuantities.jl/docs/src/symbolic_units.md

 uconvert
 ```

-In order to obtain the numerical value of the quantity in its SI base units, use `sibasevalue`.
+In order to obtain the numerical value of the quantity in its SI base units, use `ustripexpand`.

 ```@docs
-sibasevalue
+ustripexpand
 ```